jsun1590/portfolio-website-hugo/content/blog/ductf2025/sodium.md

 1. Query string parameters are split by the `&` symbol.
 2. Each parameter is logged.

-The read the flag, we inject `{config.__init__.__globals__}` into the logs such that, during the second format, the dunder methods of the actual config object will be used to leak the gloal variables.
+To read the flag, we can inject `{config.__init__.__globals__}` into the logs such that, during the second format, the dunder methods of the actual config object will be used to leak the global variables.

 ```
 GET https://sodium-d07b1bc45451f940.iso.2025.ductf.net/stats?a={config.__init__.__globals__}